azeemameen/Information-Retrieval-Assignment/README.md

 # Information-Retrieval-Assignment

-Data files available in the Input file
+Download the Input folder and big.txt and IR_Assignment1 python code to a folder and create new folder called Output in the same folder.

-Below Libraries/modules are required as prerequisites
+Below Libraries/modules are required as prerequisites and required to be installed

-1-installing pyspellchecker as the isolated word corrector pip install pyspellchecker
+1- Installing pyspellchecker as the isolated word corrector:  pip install pyspellchecker

-2- Installing the symspellpy module pip install -U symspellpy
+2- Installing the symspellpy module:  pip install -U symspellpy

-3- download wordnet lemmarizer >>import nltk >>nltk.download('wordnet')
+3- Download wordnet lemmarizer : import nltk

-Download the input file and big.txt and python code to a folder and create new folder called Output in the same folder
+                                 nltk.download('wordnet')

-Install the packages above and then run the code
+Install the packages above and then run the code, You will get the result files in the Output folder you created

-You will get the result files in the Output folder you created
+Output? folder contains the output files used in the analysis.